 Did you know that the word mortgage in French means “death contract”?
 Strangely appropriate I’d say.
 While I like the idea of having a place to call home eventually, owning property feels like a huge weight that ties you to a single location.
 I prefer the flexibility of renting and suspect that in a resource-starved world this will become the default for the majority of people.
 Say goodbye to fat inheritances.

 Companies love contracts because they tie you into regular payments but the trouble is they make them very hard to get out of.
 Having moved counties 3 times I can’t tell you how much I dread having to call companies to cancel.
-These days I always prefer to pre-pay even if costs a little more than give my account details to the devil.
+These days I always prefer to pre-pay even if costs a little more than giving my account details to the devil.
 You might not be able to get this on an apartment but be sure to negotiate an inclusive flexible deal.

 I realise this will be a difficult thing for many people, and I have been lucky in this respect, but if you can streamline your life in such a way that you have control over your outgoings then this becomes a lot simpler.
 Getting rid of your credit cards is probably a good first step and actively tracking expenses allows you to figure out where your money goes so you can create realistic budgets.

-I can understand that this might sound like minimalism gone too far but, even if you’re not ready to give up the TV, I’m convinced that living with a little less is only a good thing and allows you to concentrate more the things which really matter.
-In the end you can’t take it with you!
+I can understand that this might sound like minimalism gone too far but, even if you’re not ready to give up the TV, I’m convinced that living with a little less is only a good thing and allows you to concentrate more on the things which really matter.
+In the end, you can’t take it with you!

 This is an ongoing experiment so I’d love to hear what other people have given up or are doing to streamline their life.
 Feel free to leave a comment below or drop me a line!